ztyreg/minisql/doc/syntax.md

     value [, value] ...
 ```

-Reports error when the duplicated unique keys found.
+Throws an error when there are duplicated unique keys.

 **Delete**